chramb002-lgtm/bio4000w_stormwater/README.md

 2026-02-20
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/chramb002-lgtm/bio4000w_stormwater/HEAD)

-## Nutrient Removal Performance in Cape Town Biofiltration Systems
+## Nutrient removal performance in Cape Town biofiltration systems

-This project investigates the effectiveness of 9 indigenous plant species in Cape Town for removing nutrients from urban storm water.Nutrient accumulation can result in eutrophication, the nutrient-driven overgrowth of algae that reduces oxygen availability in water.
+This project investigates the effectiveness of 9 indigenous plant species in Cape Town for their ability to remove nutrients from urban storm water.Nutrient accumulation can result in eutrophication, the overgrowth of algae (driven by nutrient accumulation in water) that reduces oxygen availability in water.

 ## The purpose of this repository is to:

--import and tidy raw storm water data -calculate summary statistics for nutrient removal -compare nitrate (NO3) removal ability among indigenous plant species -compare dryland vs wetland plants and if they differ in performance of no3 removal -to see that the plants are making a difference in ability to remove no3, in comparison to the control (soil) -visualize nitrate removal patterns
+-import and tidy raw storm water data
+-calculate summary statistics for nutrient removal per plant species -compare nitrate (no3) removal ability among indigenous plant species -compare dryland vs wetland plants and if plant form differences effect performance of no3 removal -to test if the presence of plants make a significant difference in removing no3, in comparison to the control (soil) -visualize no3 removal patterns

-This project was developed as part of an Honours-level class exercise exploring reproducible workflows using R, R Markdown, and GitHub.
+This project was developed as part of an Honours class exercise exploring reproducible workflows using R, R Markdown, and GitHub.

 ## Metadata from the dataset

-1)  id-unique replicate number for each experimental container
+1) id = unique replicate number for each experimental container
-2)  species-plant species name tested in the bio filter
+2) species = plant species name tested in the bio filter (blank is the control)
-3)  plant.form- functional group classification: dryland, wetland, blank (control)
+3) plant.form=  functional group classification: dryland, wetland, blank (control)
-4)  inflow- nutrient concentration of nitrate entering the biofilter.
+4) inflow =  concentration of no3 entering the bio filter.
-5)  outflow- nitrate concentration leaving the bio-filter system
+5) outflow = concentration of no3 leaving the bio-filter system
-6)  no3- percentage nitrate (no3) removal calculated from inflow and outflow concentrations
+6) no3= percentage no3 removal calculated from inflow and outflow concentrations

-## Experimental Design and Data
+## Experimental design and data
 Setting: A nursery-based study conducted in a glasshouse at the University of Cape Town.

 Infrastructure: 150 PVC containers filled with Malmesbury shale (sandy soil).

-Sample Size: Each species/treatment combination had 10 replicates.
+Sample size: Each species/treatment combination had 10 replicates.

-Establishment Phase (August 2009 – February 2010): All plant species were irrigated with only tap water to allow them to reach a mature stage before testing began.

-Treatment and Testing Phase (March 2010 – September 2010): This is when the different irrigation treatments (Tap Water, S1, and S2) were applied to the plants and the soil-only control

 ## Data source
 Data was collected by a team of researchers from the University of Cape Town, including S.G.
 Milandri, K.J.
 Winter, S.B.M.
 Chimphango, N.P.
 Armitage, D.N.
 Mbui, G.E.
 Jackson, and V. Liebau

 The data are derived from: Milandri, S.G., Winter, K.J., Chimphango, S.B.M., Armitage, N.P., Mbui, D.N., Jackson, G.E., & Liebau, V. (2012).
 The performance of plant species in removing nutrients from stormwater in biofiltration systems in Cape Town.
 Water SA, 38(5), 655–662.

-## Metadata from the dataset

-1)  id-unique replicate number for each experimental container
-2)  species-plant species name tested in the bio filter
-3)  plant.form- functional group classification: dryland, wetland, blank (control)
-4)  inflow- nutirent concentration of nitrate entering the biofilter.
-5)  outflow- nitrate concentration leaving the biofilter system
-6)  no3- percentage nitrate (no3) removal calculated from inflow and outflow concentrations

-what each folder in the github does??
+The "DATA" folder has these files: stormwater.csv which is the raw data, and cleanstormwater.csv which is the clean data.
+The "CODE" has these files: my raw code (rawcode.R) and my R markdown code (code.Rmd), and the plots generated by code.Rmd (plots_from_markdown).